-History of Tipperary TownTipperary town gets its name from an ancient sacred well on the river Ara which runs through the town.
-The Irish name is 'Tiobrad Arann', which translates as 'Well of Ara'.
-This well, located just off Main Street, is now closed, and little is known about the early history of settlement in the area.
+History of Tipperary TownThe name Tipperary translates the Irish Tiobraid Arann, “the well of the territory of Ara”, a reference to an ancient sacred well on the river Ara which runs through the town.
+This ancient well, located just off Main Street, is now closed and little is known about the early history of settlement in the area.
 The little fountain in the picture is not on the site of the well, it is of more recent origin, built by Stafford O'Brien in 1833.

 A more detailed history of the town can be found here.